Zobayer-Mahmud/cinema/README.md

 7. Google Maps for displaying nearby theaters.
-Overpass API used with OpenStreetMap for finding nearby theaters.
+Overpass API used with Google place api for finding nearby theaters.